Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Labor is a substantial portion of any roofing project, often making up more than half of the total bill.
 These rates can vary significantly based on your location and the demand for skilled installers in the area.
 Installing a metal roof is a specialized skill that requires more training and precision than installing asphalt shingles.
 You’re paying for the expertise of a team that knows how to handle the material, create weathertight seams, and ensure the system performs for decades.
 In the Puget Sound region, hiring an experienced, licensed, and insured crew is essential for a quality installation that stands up to our unique weather.

-Removing the Old Roof
+Removing Your Old Roof (or Not)

 Before your beautiful new metal roof can be installed, the old one usually has to go.
 Tearing off the existing roofing material is a necessary step that adds to the overall project cost.
 This process includes the labor to remove the old shingles or panels, as well as the fees for properly disposing of the debris.
 While it might be tempting to look for ways to cut this expense, placing a new roof over an old one can hide underlying structural issues and may even void your new roof’s warranty.
 Starting with a clean, sound roof deck is the best practice for any residential roofing project.